~ ‘NYC MIDNIGHT’ SHORT STORY CHALLENGE ~

 He felt something flutter on the top of his foot.
 He looked down to see a slender, blood-red ribbon tied around his ankle, like macabre gift wrapping.

 Maybe romance and violence were more closely linked that he simply assumed?
 How had he been so naive?
 Zhang was a murderer.
 But it was because of this that he was alive.
 And happy.
 And soon to be a father.
 But was any of this rightfully his?
 He wasn’t supposed to be here.
-Zhang had deceived him.
-He had deceived fate.
+Zhang had deceived him and by doing so, Frank had deceived fate.

-Frank’s hands trembled as he untied the red bow, emancipating his ankle from its smooth grip.
+Frank’s hands trembled as he untied the red bow, unshackling his ankle from its silken grip.
 A love not sanctioned, he thought.
 How could he face Zhang, his beloved?
 Where was Zhang?
 Why hadn’t she come to find him after their fight?
 His thoughts were interrupted by a wavering, hollow ringing sound.
-It seemed to be moving down the hallway, towards the study.
+Footsteps were moving steadily down the hallway, towards the study and a yellow glow seeped underneath the door.